Sycamore Maple: meaning, symbolism and use

-A hilly and mountain species, thesycamore maple can live for 500 years and produces highly sought-after wood.
+A mountain species, theSycamore Maple can live for 500 years and produces highly sought-after wood.

 Sycamore Maple

-Our foresters plant sycamore maples because this hardy species adapts well to different soil types and climates.
-It is a fast-growing species in the juvenile stage and behaves as a pioneer in the thickets, making it interesting for new plantations.
+Our foresters plant Sycamore Maples because this hardy species adapts well to different soil types and climates.
+It is a fast-growing species in its juvenile stage and behaves as a pioneer, making it interesting for new planting areas.

-Sycamore tree is also a biodiversity as it can provide shelter for many animals and insects, as well as food for certain animal species.
+Sycamore Maple also provides shelter for many animals and insects, as well as food for certain animal species.
 It produces good quality, durable wood that is of interest to the timber industry.

 Finally, it is a tree that is particularly appreciated for its aesthetics favoured by dense foliage, a large ovoid crown and an elegant shape.